Uralvagonzavod: History

-After the war, tank production was scaled down, and part of the Vagonka's manufacturing and design assets were transferred back to Kharkiv's Diesel Factory No. 75 during 1945–1951.
+After the war, tank production was scaled down.
+Part of the Vagonka's manufacturing and design assets were transferred back to Kharkiv's Diesel Factory No. 75 during 1945–1951.
 Uralvagonzavod was expanded to produce other kinds of machinery: agricultural, construction, aviation, and space, including design and production of the Vostok, Voskhod, Proton and Energia expendable rockets.

+Aleksandr Morozov left UVZ to lead the tank design bureau in Kharkiv in 1951, taking many of his engineers with him.
+Morozov was replaced by A. V. Kolesnikov in the interim.
+Leonid N. Kartsev was promoted to Section 520 chief designer in 1953, days before the death of Joseph Stalin.
+After his promotion, Kartsev was approached by the NKVD and told to hand over his jewish workers.
+Kartsev refused.
+The conflict was resolved following a coup led by Nikita Khrushchev that removed Lavrentiy Beria from power.

-It is the location of the Kartsev-Venediktov Design Bureau (OKB-520) where the T-54A and T-55 (development of Morozov's T-54), T-62, T-72, and T-90 tanks have been designed, and was working on one possibility for a next-generation main battle tank, rumored to be called the T-95, until this project was cancelled in May 2010.
-It also manufactures Russia's newest main battle tank, the T-14 Armata.
+At the Kartsev-Venediktov Design Bureau (OKB-520), the T-54A and T-55 (a development of Morozov's T-54), T-62, T-72, and T-90 tanks were designed.
+The design bureau was working on a next-generation main battle tank, rumored to be called the T-95, until this project was cancelled in May 2010.
+It manufactures Russia's newest main battle tank, the T-14 Armata.

-As of December 27, 2016, UVZ has been transferred to Rostec, following a presidential decree.

-Sanctions

-On July 16, 2014, the Obama administration imposed sanctions through the US Department of Treasury's Office of Foreign Assets Control (OFAC) by adding Uralvagonzavod and other entities to the Specially Designated Nationals List (SDN) in retaliation for the ongoing annexation of the Crimean Peninsula by the Russian Federation and the Russian interference in Ukraine.
+In July 2014, the Obama administration imposed sanctions, through the US Department of Treasury's Office of Foreign Assets Control (OFAC) by adding Uralvagonzavod and other entities to the Specially Designated Nationals List (SDN) in retaliation for the ongoing annexation of the Crimean Peninsula by the Russian Federation and the Russian interference in Ukraine.
+The United Kingdom also imposed sanctions from 12 September 2014.

+As of December 2016, UVZ has been transferred to Rostec, following a presidential decree.

+In 2020, the company's revenue amounted to 28 billion rubles.